-Using a combination of core funding This term means Core funding is institutional support, including financial support that covers basic key organizational and administrative costs of women's rights organization, including salaries of non-project staff, rent, equipment, utilities and communications, among others.
+Using a combination of core funding Meaning of the term "core funding" Core funding is institutional support, including financial support that covers basic key organizational and administrative costs of women's rights organization, including salaries of non-project staff, rent, equipment, utilities and communications, among others.
 In Women's Voice and Leadership - Guatemala, this also includes increasing the staffing of Tz’ununja’, which relies heavily on volunteers and funding of actions that Tz’ununja’ and member organizations regularly carry out. and capacity strengthening, Oxfam is working with Tz’ununija’ to support strong, autonomous Indigenous women’s rights organizations, who are best placed to advance gender and racial equality and Indigenous women’s rights.
 We aim to ensure they can deliver programming on their own terms, better meeting the needs of the Indigenous women they serve.
 For Oxfam, how we go about projects is just as important as their outcomes of advancing gender equality.
 Therefore, a key component of this project is shifting power to Tz’ununija’ to co-design and co-implement the project and the Monitoring, Evaluation, Accountability and Learning (MEAL) process for it.

 The project takes place in Guatemala: